 The British Library

 The British Library is a reference library offering access to material not available elsewhere.
-See details on getting access and their admittance criteria and how to get a reader's pass.

 Access to Research Scheme

 Over 10 million academic articles are available, free of charge, in libraries participating in the Access to Research scheme.

 Use Find a Local Library to search for a public library near you as they may have some of the resources you need for your studies and also some computers to use.

 This site allows you to search the collections and community information resources of a range of libraries, museums and archives across London.